buzzxI/vps-service/README.md

 file `.env` contains a reality domain, this domain is necessory for `vless + reality` proxy, you can leave it alone, if hysteria2 and websocket is just fine

+by default vps serve as a openlist server (or a static webpage)